leif-behrens/wiki-portfolio/home-lab/Services/Wiki/HTTPS.md

 This section documents how I implemented HTTPS for my local Wiki.js instance to secure traffic within my home network.

 ## DNS
-I wanted the Wiki to be accessable with the subdomain https://wiki.raspi4 which is why I created a new DNS record on my PiHole DNS server.
+To access Wiki.js via `https://wiki.raspi4`, I created a custom DNS record using my Pi-hole DNS server.

 ## Self-Signed Certificate
 ### Background
-Before my Wiki.js was accessable just via unencrypted HTTP and I wanted to enhance the security by enabling encrypted HTTP traffic with TLS.
-Since my Raspberry Pi is in a private network and only accessible internally in my home network, I implemented a self-signed Certificate.
+Initially, my Wiki.js instance was only accessible via unencrypted HTTP.
+To improve security, I wanted to enable encrypted HTTPS using TLS.
+Since the Raspberry Pi is only reachable inside my private home network, I decided to use a self-signed certificate.

 ### Generation
-First of all I decided to use an ECC (Elliptic Curve Cryptography) algorithm for the key generation because it's a secure and less resource consumptive as RSA even with a smaller key.
-In my small home lab and with very little going on in here, it's not as important but I want to make good choices and correct approaches to internalize such things.
+I chose ECC (Elliptic Curve Cryptography) for key generation because it provides strong security with lower computational overhead compared to RSA — even with shorter key lengths.
+Even though it's not strictly necessary in a small home lab, I wanted to follow good practices and develop the right mindset from the start.

 With the following command I generated a private key (`-genkey`) with the secure **NIST P-256** (`prime256v1`) elliptic curve and got the output in the file `wiki.key`.